-The above method and temperature should give you a cut of medium-rare.
-With prime rib, it is always best to err on the side of rare.
+- The above method and temperature should give you a cut of medium-rare.
+With this roast, it is always best to err on the side of rare.
 If the cuts are too rare for guests, the meat can quickly be finished off in a saute pan, stove top.
 This is usually possible in a very short period of time, a minute or less over medium high heat.

-Allowing the prime rib to set, loosely tented with foil, is vital for attaining the correct level rareness.
-Equally important, it allows the juices of the rib to be reabsorbed into the meat, resulting in a succulent and juicy serving of prime rib.
+- Allowing the roast to set, loosely tented with foil, is vital for attaining the correct level rareness.
+Equally important, it allows the juices of the rib to be reabsorbed into the meat, resulting in a succulent and juicy serving of beef.

 - Finally, do not open the oven door while the roast is cooking, unless you need to check the temperature.